sosmo/vim-macrorepeat/README.md

 ´autocmd VimEnter * call MapMacroRepeatNormalMode("{MAPPING}")´,

 where {MAPPING} means the key combination you want to use for the plugin in normal mode.
-After pressing the mapping you need to press the register (´:h registers´) your macro is stored in and then give a motion (text objects work too) that defines the area where macro should be executed in.
+After pressing the mapping you need to press the register (see ´:h registers´) your macro is stored in and then give a motion (text objects work too) that defines the area where macro should be executed in.

 ## Limitations